corgikit/pancake-document/products/lottery/lottery-guide.md

 ‌The longer a round is open, the more people can buy a ticket.
 Each ticket sold increases the prize pool further.
 Here's how to check the current round's prize pool and remaining time.

 ‌1.
-Visit the[ PancakeSwap Lottery page](https://pancakeswap.finance/lottery) and look at the top of the page.
+Visit the[ ZexdexApp Lottery page](https://zexdex.app/lottery) and look at the top of the page.
 You'll see the current round's prize pool shown in (estimated) US dollar value.

 ![](<../../.gitbook/assets/image (93).png>)